yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 3) Learn about their field (20 hour rule) and probe their technical and specific opinions.

 4) Self-Improvement.
-By assortativity of social relationships/ understanding the only way to meet, understand, and retain talent is by growing into this space yourself.
+By assortativity of social relationships/ understanding the only way to meet, understand, and retain talent is by growing into this space oneself.

 5) Learn about the people they surround themselves with, talent is highly assortative.

-### Tangible Signals:
+### Tangible Signals Strong Startup Founding:

-Collecting Thano's ring for successful founding team.
-Just like the ordinal rule of a startup is to focus on the tangible knowable and controllable with respect to their customer.
-The recruiter/ investor will need the same.
-Below are way cleaner.
+(Inverse Engineered from Sequoia and YC applications)

 1) Unique Market Insight.